Aphrodite Project

 The Aphrodite Project is an annual matchmaking event that takes place on university campuses in Canada, Hong Kong, Singapore, and the United States.
-Students fill out a questionnaire built on psychology research to be matched with their most ideal date on campus using classical and machine learning algorithms.

-The platform incorporates psychology questions including a participant's Big Five personality traits, attachment styles, habits, values, lifestyle, beliefs, relationship preferences, and future goals.
-The platform further matches for common hobbies using natural language processing.

 History

 Founded in 2019, the platform started out as a psychology and economics experiment at the National University of Singapore inspired by papers in relationship science as well as the 1962 Gale-Shapley stable matching algorithm by David Gale and Lloyd Shapley to the stable marriage problem.
 Within a few days from launch, the platform immediately received over 1,000 student sign-ups.